 - Similarly, follow the same procedure to add option buttons to all of our options like this.

-Step 03: Bind or Link Option Button to a Cell
+Step 03: Binding or Linking the Option Button to a Cell

 We can bind the option buttons to a cell very easily.
 Suppose we need to bind the following option buttons to a cell.

 - Firstly, right-click on any of the option buttons.

 - Eventually, a Format Control window will appear.

 - Thirdly, go to Control > select Unchecked > place the desired bounded cell in the Cell link box.

 - Eventually, the option buttons are linked to cell C15.
 This cell will represent the option button number.

 - Here, we have selected Option Button 3, so the C15 cell is showing 3.

 Read More: How to Set Option Button Value in Excel VBA